KrishnaswamyLab/MELD/README.rst

 Quantifying the effect of experimental perturbations in scRNA-seq data.

 Note, this repository is under active development.
-Please check back on Monday Feb 4th 2019 for Version 0.1.
+Please check back soon for a tutorial!

 For now, check out our preprint on BioRxiv: